ibm-bluemix-mobile-services/bms-pushnotifications-serversdk-swift/README.md

 * **title** - Specifies the title to be set for the WebPush notification.
 * **iconUrl** - The URL of the icon to be set for the WebPush notification.
 * **payload** - Custom JSON payload that will be sent as part of the notification message.
-* **timeToLive** - This parameter specifies the duration (in seconds) the message should be kept in GCM storage if the device is offline.
+* **timeToLive** - This parameter specifies the duration (in seconds) the message should be kept in FCM storage if the device is offline.

 	```swift
 	let firefoxSetttings = Notification.Settings.FirefoxWeb(title: "Bluemix Push Notifications",